 New Hampshire Poker Rooms Have Been Booming

 While smaller than most casino poker rooms, New Hampshire’s gambling is booming without a real casino.
-New Hampshire has a diverse, expansive poker scene with its poker rooms and legal sports betting.
+Instead, new Hampshire has a diverse, expansive poker scene with its poker rooms and legal sports betting.
 For detailed data on New Hampshire rooms, visit Poker Atlas for New Hampshire info.
 And, check out the New Hampshire Poker News Forum on Facebook.

 Mohegan Sun Was First Casino To Open Poker Room

-Mohegan Sun’s Poker Room, located in the Casino of the Earth, features no more than 7 players per table.
+Mohegan Sun’s Poker Room, located in the Casino of the Earth, features no more than seven players per table.
 All active poker tables use Polycarbonate dividers.
 Mohegan Sun moved the poker room from the Casino of the Sky two years ago.

 Its hours are 10:00 am – 2:00 am in the Hall of Lost Tribes.
 The Poker Room may have already moved to 10 open tables soon.
 Mohegan Sun has $1/2, $2-5, and $5-10 no limit hold’em and $2-5 PLO.

-For more information on the Mohegan Sun Poker Room, visit mohegansun.com/playing/poker.html
+For more information on the Mohegan Sun Poker Room, visit mohegansun.com/playing/poker.html.

 Related Post – Mohegans Open Poker Room Ahead of the Rest